 Google ranks longer content much higher.
 You should aim for 1500 words when you are targeting competitive keywords.
 Longer posts get more links because they have a higher perceived value.
 Short posts tend to be commentary.
-These kind of posts are not very unique.
+These kinds of posts are not very unique.

 Keep your posting up-to-date.
 Re-read your older posts and update them if necessary.
 Re-reading your older posts also gives you the advantage of providing relevant links for current posts.
-If you don’t remember that you wrote that post last year then you can’t use it as reference in the current post.
+If you don’t remember that you wrote that post last year then you can’t use it as a reference in the current post.
 Re-linking also gives readers a path to another post which keeps them on your website and reduces the bounce rate.
 This is what I call a triple dipper.

 “I’ve heard of people paying for followers.
 Maybe I should just do that.
 It sounds so much easier.”